-Chiles de Árbol peppers are small and thin Mexican peppers 2-3 inches long and less than a ½ inch wide.
+Chile de Árbol peppers are small and thin Mexican peppers 2-3 inches long and less than a ½ inch wide.
 The name means “tree chili” in Spanish, which refers to the woody stem of the pepper.
 Learn more about them from Chili Pepper Madness.

-Other names for this chile include Bird’s beak chile, and Rat’s tail chile.
+Other names for this pepper include Bird’s beak chile, and Rat’s tail chile.

 These peppers may be sold fresh, dried or powdered.
-The dried whole chilies are often used to make chile wreaths, or ristras, because when dried they keep their deep red color.
+The dried whole chilies are often used to make chili pepper wreaths, or ristras, because when dried they keep their deep red color.

 How Hot is a Chile de Arbol?